-(a) If the panel is requested to review a determination of the secretary with respect to a permit, certification, air pollution order, classification action, or endangered species variance for a waste management facility which is also a development under this chapter, the panel shall not commence its review until the district commission has issued its final decision.
+- (a) If the panel is requested to review a determination of the secretary with respect to a permit, certification, air pollution order, classification action, or endangered species variance for a waste management facility which is also a development under this chapter, the panel shall not commence its review until the district commission has issued its final decision. - (b) If a decision of a district commission is appealed and the panel is requested to review a determination of the secretary with

-(b) If a decision of a district commission is appealed and the panel is requested to review a determination of the secretary with respect to the same waste management facility, the panel shall consolidate the proceedings.
+NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. respect to the same waste management facility, the panel shall consolidate the proceedings.

-(c) If requested by a party, a district commission shall first consider all criteria under subsection 6086(a) of this title, other than those for which a permit from the secretary of natural resources creates a presumption of a positive finding.--Added 1989, No. 218 (Adj.
+(c) If requested by a party, a district commission shall first consider all criteria under subsection 6086(a) of this title, other than those for which a permit from the secretary of natural resources creates a presumption of a positive finding.-Added 1989, No. 218 (Adj.
 Sess.), § 3; No. 282 (Adj.
 Sess.), § 8, eff.
 June 22, 1990.